Asterrage2209/tarot_enigma/README.md

 ## 🧙‍♂️ How to Use

 1.  **Enter your name** to begin your journey.
-2.  **Ask a question** or describe the problem you're facing.
+2.  **Ask a question** or describe the problem weighing on your soul.
-3. Click **"Reveal My Reading"** and let the AI consult the cosmos.
+3. Click **"Reveal My Reading"** and watch as the full 78-card spread appears.
-4. Watch as three cards are drawn and revealed for you.
+4. Witness the animation as the three cards chosen for you are magically flipped and enlarged.
-5. Receive your **personalized, AI-generated tarot reading**.
+5. After the reveal, you'll transition to the reading screen to receive your **personalized, AI-generated tarot reading**.
-6. Click **"Ask Another Question"** to start a new session.

 ---